Bank account switching: Your complete guide

 Ready to switch?
 With MoneySuperMarket's comparison tool, the process is straightforward.
 Compare accounts and providers, then click through to begin the switching process.

-You'll need to complete an application form, pass a credit check, and provide identification and proof of address.
+You'll need to complete an application form, provide identification and proof of address, and will usually need to pass a credit check.

 Frequently asked questions